 1. The Military Museum of North Florida

-The Military Museum of North Florida is located on the grounds of a former World War II-era naval air station and is dedicated to honoring the service men and women who’ve served the country during times of peace and war.
+On the grounds of a former World War II-era naval air station, the Military Museum of North Florida honors the servicemen and women who’ve served the country during times of peace and war.

 The museum includes a fascinating array of exhibits that touch on nearly every war and conflict in the country’s history.
-Items on display include weapons, uniforms, aircraft, and first-hand accounts of those who’ve served.
+Items on display include weapons, uniforms, and vehicles including a tank.

 2. Spring Park